jApprove/japprove/README.md

    `gradle approve --baseline=sorting1`

-   To highlight the changes of a specific failing test, use for example:
+6. To get a better overview of all changes, it is possible to highlight the changes of a failing test within an external diff tool.
+Use for example:

    `gradle diff --baseline=sorting1`

-6. Customize jApprove properties (optional):
+7. Customize jApprove properties (optional):

 	Create a "japprove.properties" file in the "src/main/resources" directory.
 In this file it is possible to specify the following values: